magomimmo/modern-cljs/doc/tutorial-17.md

 ```

 We obtained what we were expecting.
 So far so good.
 But what if there
-are more `label` elements in the passed stringified HTML code?
-Let's
+are, as in our `shoppong.html` source, more `label` elements
-REPLing this scenario.
+cointained in the `fieldset` element?
+Let's REPLing this scenario.

 ```clj
 user> (e/sniptest (html [:fieldset [:div [:label {:for "price"} "Price per Unit"]]